-Welcome to the ‘Assemblies’ page where we aim to update you with recent assemblies.
-Scroll down the page to find out about our themes…
+Welcome to the ‘Assemblies’ page where we aim to update you with our assembly themes.

 This assembly focused on the importance of showing that we are sorry when wrong choices have been made.
-Some fantastic Y6 volunteers acted out some scenes where the rest of the school had to decide whether the stories showed someone being truly sorry and acting on it.
+Some pupil volunteers act out some scenes and the rest of the school have to decide whether the stories showed someone being truly sorry and acting on it.

-St Patrick’s day fortuitously fell on our assembly day and so formed the perfect opportunity to explore the meaning and history behind this tradition.
-The below Powerpoint was used to highlight the background of the man himself, together with how people around the world celebrate.
+We explore the meaning and history behind this tradition.
+The Powerpoint below was used to highlight the background of the man himself, together with how people around the world celebrate.

-Today we had a visit from John and Will from Ryde Inshore Rescue.
-The school got involved with a ‘wear something orange’ day to help raise awareness of the vital job the service provides.
-The FOH disco on Friday also helped raise donations for this charity, which resulted in a cheque being presented to the two visitors.
+Ryde Inshore Rescue give us assembly presentations of their work.
+The school gets involved with ‘wear something orange’ days to help raise awareness of the vital job the service provides.
 You can find out more about this organisation by visiting…

-This week we looked at the importance of ensuring we dispose of our litter responsibly.
-We saw some poor animals that had been trapped in dropped litter and also learnt how long it takes for certain materials to break down e.g. 10 years for a newspaper and NEVER for plastic!
+We look at the importance of ensuring we dispose of our litter responsibly.
+We learn of some poor animals that get trapped in dropped litter and also learnt how long it takes for certain materials to break down e.g. 10 years for a newspaper and NEVER for plastic!
 If we as individuals can play our part through right choices, then we as a community can make the world a better and safer place.
-We ended with this poem:
+We use this poem:

 The world is full of rubbish